-To begin with, best careers for INFJ personalities make use of their intuitive skills.
-INFJs tend to have a very strong intuition, which allows them to accurately judge events, situations and other people.
+To begin with, the best careers for INFJ personalities make use of their intuitive skills.
+INFJs tend to have a very strong intuition, which allows them to accurately judge events, situations, and other people.
 Furthermore, people with this personality type are idealists, and there is nothing more important than their values and principles.
-For these reasons, typical INFJ careers often include teaching, counselling, psychology or creative writing.
+For these reasons, typical INFJ careers often include teaching, counselling, psychology, or creative writing.

 Next, INFJs are natural leaders, even though they do not seek nor worship positions of authority, unlike certain other personality types.
 They approach leadership roles from the standpoint of sensitivity and understanding rather than authority and power.
-Consequently, INFJs tend to do best in careers that involve a certain degree of personal touch and sensitivity – for instance, one of the typical INFJ career paths could lead to a religious institution.
-INFJs also tend to be excellent HR administrators, psychiatrists or doctors.
+Consequently, INFJs tend to do best in careers that involve a certain degree of personal touch and sensitivity.
+For instance, a typical INFJ career path could lead to a religious institution.
+INFJs also tend to be excellent HR administrators, psychiatrists, or doctors.

-INFJs dislike routine tasks, strictly impersonal work or analysing small details.
+INFJs dislike routine tasks, strictly impersonal work, or analysing small details.
 They are also very vulnerable to conflict and criticism.
-These traits mean that INFJs should avoid careers that typically focus on data rather than people or are prone to pressure and conflict, e.g. finance, audit, programming, data analysis etc. On the other hands, people with this personality type are very insightful and creative – they tend to be excellent architects, musicians, artists, photographers, designers etc. Best INFJ career paths revolve around these traits.
+These traits mean that INFJs should avoid careers that typically focus on data rather than people or are prone to pressure and conflict, e.g., finance, audit, programming, data analysis, etc. On the other hand, people with this personality type are very insightful and creative; they tend to be excellent architects, musicians, artists, photographers, designers, etc. The best INFJ career paths revolve around these traits.

 Regardless of the career path, INFJs always need to feel that their contribution is meaningful.
 They need something more than just money or recognition.
 People with this personality type feel happiest when they believe that their career is very much in line with their personal values and principles.
-In order to achieve that, the INFJ would often need to take a leadership role, but they can also perform really well in non-managerial roles during their career, as long as the values of their managers’ match their own.
+In order to achieve that, the INFJ often needs to take a leadership role, but they can also perform really well in nonmanagerial roles during their career, as long as their managers’ values match their own.

 INFJs should also be aware of their tendency to pick career goals that are way too humble.
-People with this personality type tend to do very well in supporting roles, but they should seek something more – INFJs tend to avoid career paths requiring a great degree of independence, but this is often the only way to further professional goals.
-Best INFJ careers combine the need for insightfulness with a relatively high degree of independence – this forces the INFJ to improve themselves and consequently increase their contribution to the well-being of humanity.
+People with this personality type tend to do very well in supporting roles, but they should seek something more.
+INFJs tend to avoid career paths requiring a great degree of independence, but this is often the only way to further professional goals.
+The best INFJ careers combine the need for insightfulness with a relatively high degree of independence; this forces INFJs to improve themselves and consequently increase their contribution to the well-being of humanity.
 Ultimately, this makes them much happier as well.

 If you would like to learn more about the INFJ career paths and professional development, as well as read about the experiences of other INFJs, download the INFJ In-Depth Profile – a 60+ page guide covering a number of diverse topics.
 Otherwise, please keep reading: